rsdoiel/antenna/snapshots.md

 date: 2025-08-11, from: NetNewsWire

 <p>We know some folks are waiting on a new TestFlight build for iOS, and we have good news — we’ve just uploaded 6.1.10 (6198), and it’s waiting on Apple review.
 Once reviewed it will be available on TestFlight.</p>

+<p><i>Update a few hours later…</i> The build is now available via TestFlight.</p>

 <br>